 You can get wood for epoxy tables from your local workshop store or order online from credible sources.

-It would be best if you were cautious to avoid the frustration of buying knock-off woods.
-Check the wood grain, color, and texture to tell if the wood is authentic.
+It would be best if you were cautious to avoid the frustration of buying knock-off wood.
+Check the wood grain, color, and texture to determine whether the wood is authentic.

 How Strong is an Epoxy Wood Table?